Career night from Wilson propels Tolsia to shutout win over LCHS

 The Tolsia defense kept Lincoln County out of the endzone and Isaiah Smith was called for intentional grounding on third down, forcing a 32-yard field goal attempt from David Turner - which he missed.

 "Tanner is a really good back but we thought John Wilson might be the key for us this year.
-This is the first week of practice that he's really stepped up and run hard," Tolsia head coach Eric Crum said.
+This is the first week of practice that he's really stepped up and run hard," Crum said.
 "He ran like a man tonight, he hit his holes and didn't hesitate."

 Lincoln County struggled to move the ball in the second half, turning the ball over on downs and earning just 16 yards on their second drive of the half before being forced to punt.